tclinguistics/tclinguistics.github.io/_README.md

 ## Customizing the theme

-Index comes packed with lots of options to let you customize the theme.
+Duet comes packed with lots of options to let you customize the theme.

 ---